learn-co-curriculum/phase-4-authorizing-requests-readme/README.md

 end
 ```

-The first line is a **guard clause**.
-Unless the session includes `:user_id`, we
+Unless the session includes `:user_id`, we return an error. `status:
-return an error. `status: :unauthorized` will return the specified HTTP status
+:unauthorized` will return the specified HTTP status code.
+In this case, if a
-code.
-In this case, if a user isn't logged in, we return `401 Unauthorized`.
+user isn't logged in, we return `401 Unauthorized`.

 ## Refactor